-At least three and as many as six triple-centurions will depart the NRL at the end of season 2019 with their combined departing experience to exceed 3000 games.
+At least four triple-centurions will depart the NRL at the end of season 2019 with the combined experience of the 2019 retirees to exceed 4000 games.

-Heading the list is multiple premiership-winner Cooper Cronk, who sits second on the all-time games list with 365 – which could be as many as 374 by the first Sunday in October.
+Heading the list is multiple premiership-winner Cooper Cronk, who sits second on the all-time games list with 371.
+His ninth grand final and last game will be number 372.

-With two Dally M medals, one Golden Boot, one Clive Churchill Medal, five Dally M Halfback of the Year nods, 38 Tests, 22 Origins and eight grand final appearances for three premierships, Cronk will take an irreplaceable wealth of knowledge with him when he hangs up the boots.
+With two Dally M medals, one Golden Boot, one Clive Churchill Medal, five Dally M Halfback of the Year nods, 38 Tests, 22 Origins and eight grand final appearances for three premierships so far, Cronk will take an irreplaceable wealth of knowledge with him when he hangs up the boots.

-Fellow 300-gamers Paul Gallen and Robbie Farah have also confirmed their retirements.
-Each played a key role in NSW's drought-breaking 2014 Origin series win and each was a part of their respective club's first premiership – Farah in 2005 with Wests Tigers and Gallen for the 2016 Sharks.
+Fellow 300-gamers Paul Gallen, Robbie Farah and John Sutton have also confirmed their retirements.
+Gallen and Farah each played a key role in NSW's drought-breaking 2014 Origin series win and each was a part of their respective club's first premiership – Farah in 2005 with Wests Tigers and Gallen for the 2016 Sharks.

-Jeremy Latimore will finish with St George Illawarra this year after an 11-season career with the Eels, Warriors, Dragons, Panthers and Sharks before returning to the Red V last year.
-He can stretch his 178 games up to 183 if he plays the remaining games this year.
+The round 25 match at Cbus Super Stadium was the last for Jeremy Latimore, who is calling time with St George Illawarra this year after an 11-season career with the Eels, Warriors, Dragons, Panthers and Sharks before returning to the Red V last year.
+He has tallied 182 games in first grade.

 Injury has forced veteran prop Tim Grant into premature retirement – the former Blues prop played 196 games for Penrith, Souths and Wests Tigers.